Program Dates: May 29 - July 3, 2020

 Program Eligibility and Selection

-disadvantaged status (economic or educational).
-Students will be considered educationally disadvantaged if neither parent has completed a bachelors degree or higher.
+- Students will be considered educationally disadvantaged if neither parent has completed a bachelor's degree or higher.
+Guidelines for determining if you qualify as economically disadvantaged can be found on the Summer Scholars FAQs page.

 U.S. citizenship or permanent resident status